-- Take graduate level courses (with proper preparation and instructor approval)
+- Take graduate-level courses in Economics (with proper preparation and instructor approval)

 Examples of past courses offered*

 World Economy in the 20th Century (B. Eichengreen)